saiminh/CWN-netlifycms-eleventy/src/_content/recipes/mango-and-zucchini-smoothie-bowl.md

   ## Mango and zucchini smoothie bowl

-  _Serves 1_
+  *Serves 1*

+  * 30g x dried mango pieces, plus a few extra slices to garnish if you like

   * 3/4 cup x chopped zucchini

-  *   1/2 x small-medium mango, plus a few extra slices to garnish if you like

   * 1/4 x avocado

   * 1/2 cup x coconut yoghurt

   * 1/4 tsp each x ground turmeric, cinnamon and cardamom

   * Optional add-ins: maca powder, moringa, spirulina

   * Optional toppings: puffed quinoa or buckwheat flakes, toasted coconut, cacao nibs, freshly ground seeds
+instructions: >-
+  Soak the mango pieces in warm water until soft.

+  Drain the soaked mango, reserving the water.
+If using extra mango to garnish, set a few soaked slices aside and add the rest to a blender (or blending vessel if using a stick blender).

-instructions: Add smoothie ingredients and any optional add-ins to a blender (or use a stick blender).
-Blend until smooth but thick, adding a small amount of water if necessary to achieve desired consistency.
+  Add the remaining smoothie ingredients and any optional add-ins to the blender.
+Blend until smooth but thick, adding a small amount of the reserved soaking water* if necessary to achieve desired consistency.
 Sprinkle over any toppings and serve.

+  \*Any remaining soaking water can be added to dhals for some sweetness, or sipped as a sweet beverage.
 tags:
   - breakfast
   - coconut